grantjenks/python-sortedcontainers/README.rst

 # TODO

-* Slice support for SortedList delitem, getitem, setitem
+* Coverage and stress testing for sortedlist.py
-* Slice support for SortedSet getitem
+* Coverage and stress testing for sortedset.py
 * Coverage testing for sordeddict
 * Stress testing for sorteddict
 * Benchmark sortedlist